 Each winner and runner up entrant agrees to participate in publicity related to the competition and to the use of their name and a photograph of both themselves and their entered image(s) for the use of advertising the competition and exhibition.
 There will be no extra payment for this.

-Finalists will be invited to attend the winners’ reception in April 2018; this invitation will be extended to one guest only per Finalist regardless of whether that Finalist has one or more images in the Exhibition.
+Competition finalists will be invited to attend the winners’ reception in April 2019; this invitation will be extended to one guest only per Finalist regardless of whether that Finalist has one or more images in the Exhibition.

 With the sole exception of the overall winner of Pink Lady® Food Photographer of the Year, who will be provided with two nights' accommodation in a central London hotel (double bedroom with breakfast for two people), it is the sole responsibility of Finalists to arrange their own travel and accommodation for the winners’ reception.
 No financial support will be given for travel arrangements.